CaptMD-11/CaptMD-11/README.md

-"Statistics is the grammar of science." - Karl Pearson
+<center>"Statistics is the grammar of science." - Karl Pearson</center>

 Hey, there!